dany1061/3os.org/src/macOS/macGeneral.md

 Press Enter and restart your Mac.

-## Syntax highlighting in nano on Mac OS X
+## Syntax Highlighting In Nano on Mac OS X

 Install Nano from homebrew
 Create _nanorc_ file with the syntax below